dr7034/org-playbook/interviews/template.md

 ## Usage Notes

-- Score each question 1–5 reflecting strength of signal (1 = no signal, 5 = strong).
+- Score each question 1–5 reflecting signal strength (1 = no signal, 5 = strong).
 - Multiply by weight for weighted contribution.
-- Apply -5 penalty if interviewee was paid to discount bias but do not disqualify automatically.
+- Apply -5 penalty if interviewee was paid to discount bias, but do not disqualify automatically.
-- Use this for gating personas and loops as a required checkpoint.
+- Use this to gate personas and loops as a required checkpoint.